tonyedwardspz/tonyedwardspz/speaking.md

 ---

-I really enjoy speaking at meetups and conferences for digital folk.
-Talks are typically fast-paced, entertaining (hopefully), and generally a little different from the majority of sessions.
+I really enjoy speaking at meetups and conferences for digital folk as well as hosting workshops.

+Meetup talks are typically fast-paced, entertaining (hopefully), and generally a little different from the majority of sessions.

 A current favorite talk to deliver is MIDI Birds, another adventure in web browser wonderland.
 Starting with the 400 item bird song data set recorded during the Covid-19 pandemic, I take the audience on a multimedia journey that includes a history of MIDI, two interactive demos, a body-mounted target, and a rainbow wig.